elastic/kibana/x-pack/plugins/apm/scripts/bootstrap_apm/README.md

 ## Configuration

-Update the following configuration with your own credentials and store it your home directory `$HOME/.ecctl/config.json`
+Update the following configuration with your own credentials and store it in your home directory `$HOME/.ecctl/config.json`

 ```
 $HOME/.ecctl/config.json